utsavanand2/docs/docs/get-started/quickstart-ingresscontroller-cert-manager.md

 Let's use helm3 to install Alex's example Node.js API [available on GitHub](https://github.com/alexellis/expressjs-k8s)

-Create a set of helm overrides for the domain-name `custom.yaml`:
+Create a `custom.yaml` file with the following:

 ```yaml
 ingress: